emadryzaite/Credit-Risk-Model-Validation/README.md

   arrange(month,day, desc(age))
 ```

-**Results for 2 task**
+###Results for 2 task

 <img width="300" alt="Screenshot 2024-04-24 at 15 35 23" src="https://github.com/emadryzaite/Task-for-Intern-in-Credit-Risk-Model-Validation/assets/113093671/82093c3a-f729-4da6-9f84-f146f909251c">

 - We can see that the most frequent age is from 30 to 40;
 - From 65 there are less people in that age group;

+**Balance by job title**\

 <img width="300" alt="Screenshot 2024-04-24 at 15 35 41" src="https://github.com/emadryzaite/Task-for-Intern-in-Credit-Risk-Model-Validation/assets/113093671/5b12432e-c098-4b95-bcca-7edc0c9d3b48">

-- We can see that the largest balance has retired people, second largest have people with unknown job;
+- We can see that retired people had the largest median balance, people with 'unknown' job - second largest;
-- The smallest balance have people with services jobs and entrepreneur;
+- People with 'services' and 'entrepreneur' job titles had the smallest median balance;

+**Balance by education**\

 <img width="300" alt="Screenshot 2024-04-24 at 15 36 00" src="https://github.com/emadryzaite/Task-for-Intern-in-Credit-Risk-Model-Validation/assets/113093671/7f4246da-de12-4ddb-911c-6174b34b8640">

-- By education the largest balance have people with tertiary education and smallest balance with secondary education.
+- People with tertiary education had the largest median balance, and with secondary education - smallest median balance.

+**Balance by age group**\

 <img width="300" alt="Screenshot 2024-04-24 at 15 36 14" src="https://github.com/emadryzaite/Task-for-Intern-in-Credit-Risk-Model-Validation/assets/113093671/3d8ada6f-e3b3-40a7-8d0e-80405a9d9d23">

 - By age group we can see that elderly people have largest balance and young people have the smallest balance;

+**Correlation matrix**\

 <img width="300" alt="Screenshot 2024-04-24 at 15 36 28" src="https://github.com/emadryzaite/Task-for-Intern-in-Credit-Risk-Model-Validation/assets/113093671/a4c38db1-2bc8-408d-ab19-f46635e07af5">

-- We can see that there aren't strong correlation anywhere;
+- We can see that there is no strong correlation between variables;
-- But there is positive moderate correlation with pdays and previous;
+- There is moderate positive correlation between pdays and previous;

+**Proportion graphs**\

 <img width="400" alt="Screenshot 2024-04-24 at 15 36 50" src="https://github.com/emadryzaite/Task-for-Intern-in-Credit-Risk-Model-Validation/assets/113093671/e1ac43b9-77c4-4ebe-85b5-18d9e03c6b6b">

-- We can see form the pie chart that 56% of people has a housing loan;
+- We can see form the pie chart that 56% of people had a housing loan;
--  From the bar chart we see that more people with secondary education has a housing loan (61%) compared to other education levels;
+- From the bar chart we see that more people with secondary education had a housing loan (61%) compared to other education levels;
-- And least amount of people have house loans if there education is unknown;
+- And least amount of people had house loans if there education is unknown;

 <img width="400" alt="Screenshot 2024-04-24 at 15 37 01" src="https://github.com/emadryzaite/Task-for-Intern-in-Credit-Risk-Model-Validation/assets/113093671/6eafafdc-6612-4259-91c7-37edda2fae4f">

-- We can see in th epie chart that 84% of people has no loan;
+- We can see in th epie chart that 84% of people had no loan;
+- People with secondary education had more loans than others;
-- In the bar chart we can see that with unknown education level people have fewer loans than other education levels;
+- 'Unknown' education level people have fewer loans than other education levels;
-- People with secondary education has more loans than others;

 <img width="400" alt="Screenshot 2024-04-24 at 15 37 22" src="https://github.com/emadryzaite/Task-for-Intern-in-Credit-Risk-Model-Validation/assets/113093671/0f40e8cf-db42-4169-903b-405738b5882f">

-- We can see from the pie chart that more than half (51%) people has secondary education level;
+- We can see from the pie chart that more than half (51%) people had secondary education level;
-- And the least amount (4%) of people have unknown education;
+- The least amount (4%) of people had unknown education;
-- From bar chart we can see that people with primary education most often have a blue-collar job (55%);
+- From bar chart we can see that people with primary education most often had a blue-collar job (55%);
-- With secondary education people most often have blue-color (23%) or technician (23%) jobs;
+- With secondary education, people most often had blue-collar (23%) or technician (23%) jobs;
-- With tertiary education more than half works in management (59%) and least amount of people have blue-color and housemaid jobs;
+- With tertiary education more than half worked in management (59%) and least amount of people had blue-collar and housemaid jobs;
-- With unknown education people are more evenly distributed, biggest proportion have blue-collar job (24%);
+- With unknown education people are more evenly distributed, biggest proportion had blue-collar job (24%);
-- The least amount of people are housemaids and unemployed;
+- The least amount of people were housemaids and unemployed;

-**Results for 3 task**
+###Results for 3 task

 Firstly, we splited data set into training and testing sets (80:20).
-Then changed y variable answers yes to 1 and no to 0, and checked if there is 20% proportion that is required for regression.
+Then changed y variable: answers 'yes' to 1 and 'no' to 0.
+And also checked if each dependent variable value is at least 20% of the sample, that is recommended for regression to be efficient.

 <img width="133" alt="Screenshot 2024-04-24 at 15 59 19" src="https://github.com/emadryzaite/Task-for-Intern-in-Credit-Risk-Model-Validation/assets/113093671/d592d4f6-f98c-41d0-b96b-e38a19a16af0">

-As we can see in the table above it didn't meet the requirement.
-So we changed the data set so there would be atlest 20% of values.
+As we can see in the table above, it didn't meet the 20% requirement.
+So we performed undersampling for  the '0' value so there would be at least 20%.

 <img width="141" alt="Screenshot 2024-04-24 at 16 01 46" src="https://github.com/emadryzaite/Task-for-Intern-in-Credit-Risk-Model-Validation/assets/113093671/5098936a-06a7-499f-8e1e-1deb2e5358c6">